benchristel/verse/docs/articles/talk.md

   - tools, processes, code form a self-reinforcing ecosystem
     - in an ecosystem, you can't remove or change one part without disrupting the whole.
+    - we often talk about productivity differences between languages. then we say "to a good programmer, the language doesn't matter. it's easy to learn languages".
+      The missing piece?
+The environment is more important than the language.
   - a very small-scale example of how tooling affects code:
     - A coworker suggested marking C++ instance member variables with a trailing underscore.